 - Use immersion blender or whisk to mix well.

-- Turn crock pot on high for 2 hours until hot and flavors are incorporated.
+- Turn crock pot on low for 2 hours until hot and flavors are incorporated.

 - This can also be heated on the stove top for a faster version, though the spices don’t incorporate as well and it tends to thicken.